AgungHari/AgungHari/README.md

 <h3 align="left"> ॐ Om Swastiastu</h3>
 Fresh Graduate Computer Engineering student with a strong interest in Artificial Intelligence (AI) and Machine Learning.
 I am passionate about leveraging AI technology to solve real-world problems and have developed skills in Computer Vision, Deep Learning, and Data Analysis.
 Eager to continuously learn and apply new AI technologies, I aim to contribute to the dynamic and innovative tech industry.
 With experience in both technical and collaborative environments, I thrive in problem-solving and innovation.

-- 🔭 I’m currently working on [Smart Wheelchair Control System Based on SIBI Gesture and Smart Braking System using YOLOv10 and LSTM](https://github.com/AgungHari/Smart-Wheelchair-Control-System-Based-on-SIBI-Gesture-and-Smart-Braking-System-using-YOLOv8-and-LSTM) and  [Prediksi Saham LSTM](https://github.com/AgungHari/Prediksi-Saham-LSTM)
+- 🔭 I’m currently working on [Forecasting USDCHF in Forex with LSTM](https://github.com/AgungHari/Forecasting-USDCHF-in-Forex-with-LSTM)

 - 🌱 I’m currently learning **how to manage time efficiently.**